scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

-Parameters and data in PRISM theory fall into two categories: those that define the properties of a single site-type (e.g., density, diameter) which others define properties for a site-type pair (.e.g, closure, potential, omega). pyPRISM defines two base container classes based on this concept:
+Parameters and data in PRISM theory fall into two categories: those that define the properties of a single site-type (e.g., density, diameter) which others define properties for a site-type pair (e.g., closure, potential, omega). pyPRISM defines two base container classes based on this concept:
 :code:`pyPRISM.ValueTable` and :code:`pyPRISM.PairTable`.
 These classes store
 numerical and non-numerical data, support simple and complex iteration, and